baccrie/AirBnB_clone/README.md

 - All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)')
 - All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)')
 - All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
-- We strongly encourage you to work together on test cases, so that you don’t miss any edge case
+- We strongly encourage you to work together on test cases, so that you don’t miss any edge case.

 # HOW THE CONSOLE WORKS